 Dark Purple Roots Into Ash Hair Color

-Purple comes in so many delicious shades that flatter both cool and warm complexions and there are many other tones that highlight both it and you.
+Purple hair dye comes in so many delicious shades that flatter both cool and warm complexions and there are many other tones that highlight both it and you.
 So, why should you choose just one?
 Choose a few!
 Better yet, go for a purple hair ombre and let one gorgeous color cascade down into several.

 This stunning look begins with a rich dark purple hair color as the base color at the root and then fades slightly into lavender and silver, and then bursts into ash at the bottom.
 Ash provides fullness, so if you have fine hair, you’ll adore the effect.
 The brighter colors especially compliment those with light, cool complexions.